Entropic estimation of optimal transport maps: Computational aspects

 We test two implementations of Sinkhorn's algorithm, one from the Python Optimal Transport (POT) library \citep{flamary2021pot}, and an implementation that uses the KeOps library optimized for GPUs.
 Both implementations employ log-domain stabilization to avoid numerical overflow issues arising from the small choice of $\eps$.

 For simplicity, we employ the same experimental setup as~\cite{hutter2021minimax}.
-We generate i.i.d.\ samples from a source distribution $P$, which we always take to be $[-1, 1]^d$, and from a target distribution $Q = (T_0)_\sharp P$, where we define $T_0: \RR^d \to \RR^d$ to be an optimal transport map obtained by applying a monotone scalar function coordinate-wise.
+We generate i.i.d.\ samples from a source distribution $P$, which we always take to be $[-1, 1]^d$, and from a target distribution $Q = (T_0)_\sharp P$, where we define $T_0: \RR^d \to \RR^d$ to be an optimal transport map obtained by applying a monotone scalar function coordinate-wise.\footnote{Note that any component-wise monotone function is the gradient of a convex function.}

-In \cref{fig: emp_ests_smalldim}, we visualize the output of our estimator in $d = 2$.
+In \Cref{fig: emp_ests_smalldim}, we visualize the output of our estimator in $d = 2$.
 The figures depict the effect of evaluating the estimator $\hat{T}_\eps$ and the true map $T_0$ on additional test points $X_1', \dots, X'_m$ drawn i.i.d.\ from $P$.